Praecursor is an Idea, with a very optimistic name, for a seismic correlator.

 It wants to investigate about the existence of a relationship between seismic events and configurations of the planets in the solar system, resuming a Raffaele Bendandi’s Idea and reviewing it under a different perspective.

-Raffaele Bendandi stated that the Earth throbbed and warped with well-defined timing and rhythm … his theories could meet the well-known and most studied deformations theorized by Albert Einstein so to rediscover a gravity (still not perfectly known) as the common cause of seismic events and movements of the planets.
+Raffaele Bendandi stated that the Earth pulsated and warped with well-defined timing and rhythm … his Idea could meet the well-known and most studied deformations theorized by Albert Einstein so to rediscover a gravity (still not perfectly known) as the common cause of seismic events and movements of the planets.
 So understanding why the Moon’s orbit is “irregular in a certain way” and understanding why a seismic event occurs in a certain area rather than another could be reduced to a single problem.

 For this purpose it is necessary a faithful reproduction of the solar system and reporting the seismic events in this system.

 Praecursor will initially be a particular projection of the planets in the solar system on the Earth’s surface (or core), according to models as much suitable as possible.

 Subsequently it will follow a phase of research for a concrete correspondence with the data observed in the past:

 - in case of success, in addition to providing a real-time projection, it will produce a forecast with as much detail as possible about the effects of the Moon, Sun and planets in the solar system on the Earth’s surface, alerting for configurations considered over a safety threshold for the possibility that a seismic event occurs